blooburry/pack_17/README.md

 # pack_17
-a texture pack for group 17!
+a resource pack for group 17!

 ## usage
 Go to the version folder, and zip `/assets`, `pack.png` and `pack.mcmeta` into a zip file.
 Then put that zipfile in your .minecraft/resourcepacks.